LazaUK/AIFoundry-MCPConnector-FabricGraphQL/README.md

 | `AOAI_API_VERSION`      | API version of the Azure OpenAI endpoint         |
 | `AOAI_DEPLOYMENT`       | Deployment name of the Azure OpenAI model        |

-3. Update the value of AZURE_FABRIC_GRAPHQL_ENDPOINT variable in .env file with GraphQL endpoint's from Part 1 above.
+3. Update the value of `AZURE_FABRIC_GRAPHQL_ENDPOINT` variable in the provided *.env* file with GraphQL endpoint's from Part 1 above.
 It will be utilised by MCP Server script.

 ## Part 3: User Experience - Gradio UI

 ## Part 4: Demo video on YouTube